Breword/tmux/Contributing.md

   sequences as iTerm2.
 Could be listed by capture-pane and also a menu to jump to marks in copy mode. ([#1042](https://github.com/tmux/tmux/issues/1042)) is related and also has some code to display a marker line.

-- ([#1545](https://github.com/tmux/tmux/issues/1545)) Copy mode searching is
-  very slow when there is a big history, need a good solution.

 - Make the commmand prompt able to take up multiple lines.